isogeo/doc-opencatalog/en/usage/search.md

 ![Search bar](/assets/usage/researchBar.png)

 #### How to use : Autocomplete

+To use the autocomplete search bar, start by adding the tags followed by the input text.

 #### How to use : Tag nomenclature
 It is also possible to use directly the Isogeo tag nomenclature to query data.